If you have been looking at online professional education options lately, you’ve almost certainly stumbled across LinkedIn Learning.

 It’s a platform we have been looking at too here at Raven360.

-In fact, beginning in early 2021, we'll be offering a complete integration between our very own corporate LMS platform and LinkedIn learning.
+In fact, beginning in early 2021, we'll be offering a complete integration between our very own corporate LMS and LinkedIn learning.
 We're excited as this will allow our customers to access industry-leading education and training in the same place as their company-owned training content.

 Given this development - we thought we’d provide an overview of what LinkedIn Learning is, what features it offers, and take a closer look at its courses, materials, and costs.